 The most common restrictions are for snub-nosed or brachycephalic breeds travelling in the hold, as these breeds are more likely to experience breathing difficulties and heat stress in this environment.

-Some airlines flat out refuse to fly these dogs in the hold, while other airlines may have additional requirements, such as flying in a larger crate or signing a waiver.
-Always consult with your veterinarian about the health of your individual pet, as well.
-These restrictions don’t apply in the cabin, but it’s tough if your dog is just over the size limit to fly in the cabin.
+Some airlines flat out refuse to fly these dogs in the hold, while other airlines may have additional requirements, such as flying in a larger crate, obtaining a health certificate or signing a waiver.
+Always consult with your veterinarian about the health of your individual pet.

-Some airlines also have restrictions for so-called dangerous breeds.
+Some airlines also have restrictions for so-called dangerous breeds, such as pit bulls.
 Some dog breeds may be forbidden from flying on the airline, while other times special extra-strong crates may be required.

-Other animals that have restrictions on flying include large breed dogs (some airlines cannot handle larger crates, and they might be required to fly as cargo), young puppies and pregnant dogs.
+Other animals that have restrictions on flying include large breed dogs (some airlines cannot handle larger crates, and they might be required to fly as cargo, if offered), young puppies (minimum ages can be as high as four or six months for some airlines) and pregnant dogs.

 The list of affected animals differs between airlines, so always look at the rules for the specific airline that you are considering flying with a dog.